danielroth1/FitnessTracker/README.md

 - If you see module-related errors, check `module-info.java` and ensure JavaFX modules are listed and provided at runtime.
 - On Windows, remember to use `mvnw.cmd` instead of `mvnw`.

-## License

-This project does not include a license file.
-Add a license if you plan to publish or share it.

----

-If you'd like, I can:

-- Add a sample `launch` configuration for VS Code/IntelliJ.
-- Populate the README with screenshots and example data.
-- Generate a runnable fat JAR configuration in `pom.xml`.